 Selling ads requires that we demonstrate to advertisers that our service has substantial reach and usage, and we rely on third parties to quantify the reach and usage of our service.
 These third-party measurements may not reflect our true listening audience and their underlying methodologies are subject to change at any time.
 In addition, the methodologies we apply to measure the key metrics that we use to monitor and manage our business may differ from the methodologies used by third-party measurement service providers.
 For example, we calculate listener hours based on the total bytes served for each track that is requested and served from our servers, as measured by our internal analytics systems, whether or not a listener listens to the entire track.
-By contrast, certain third-party measurement service providers may calculate and report the number of listener hours using a client-based approach, which measures time elapsed during listening sessions.
-Measurement technologies will integrate with our systems or uniformly and comprehensively reflect the reach and usage of our service.
-While we have been working with third-party measurement service providers, these providers have not yet developed uniform measurement systems that comprehensively measure to reach and usage of our service.
-We expect that in the future these providers have not yet must supplement third-party measurement data with our internal research, which may be perceived as less valuable than third-party numbers.
+By contrast, certain third-party measurement service providers may calculate and report the number of listener hours using a clientbased approach, which measures time elapsed during listening sessions.
+Measurement technologies for mobile and consumer electronic devices may be even less reliable in quantifying the reach and usage of our service, and it is not clear whether such technologies will integrate with our systems or uniformly and comprehensively reflect the reach and usage of our service.
+While we have been working with third-party measurement service providers, these providers have not yet developed uniform measurement systems that comprehensively measure the reach and usage of our service.
+We expect that in the future these providers will begin to publish increasingly reliable information about the reach and usage of our service.
+However, until then, in order to demonstrate to potential advertisers the benefits of our service, we must supplement third-party measurement data with our internal research, which may be perceived as less valuable than third-party numbers.
 If such third-party measurement providers report lower metrics than we do, or if there is wide variance among reported metrics, our ability to convince advertisers of the benefits of our service could be adversely affected.